numba/numba/docs/source/cuda/cuda_compilation.rst

 .. autofunction:: numba.cuda.compile
    :noindex:

-If a device is available and code for the compute capability of the current device is required (for example when building a JIT compilation workflow using Numba), the ``compile_for_current_device`` function can be used:
+If a device is available and compiled code for the compute capability of the current device is required (for example when building a JIT compilation workflow using Numba), the ``compile_for_current_device`` function can be used:

 .. autofunction:: numba.cuda.compile_for_current_device
    :noindex: